Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

-# Seamless Titanfall <-> Discord chat relay, rcon and custom commands
+# Seamless Titanfall <-> Discord chat relay, rcon, custom commands and leaderboards

-A mod / discord bot that relays titanfall messages to discord, discord messages to titanfall, and allows rcon to send console commands to titanfall, or custom commands that you can create - (a few come already with the mod)
+A mod / discord bot that relays titanfall messages to discord, discord messages to titanfall, allows rcon to send console commands to titanfall, custom commands that you can create - (a few come already with the mod) and leaderboards

 (also optionally supports sending ascii images to titanfall, and a ai version of /throw that requires perswading an ai to use)

-you'll have to create a discord bot at discord developers to use this, and put token in
+you'll have to create a discord bot at discord developers to use this, and put token into DISCORD_BOT_TOKEN

 ## Docker